I have a new novel coming out May 20th, 2020.

 What Zia doesn't know is that clandestine forces are gathering around her in pursuit of a colossal secret: someone has hijacked the climate, and the future of human civilization is at stake.

 To avoid a world war that appears more inevitable every day, Zia must build a coalition of the powerless and attempt the impossible.
-But success depends on facing the grief that has come to define her life, and rediscovering friendship, family, and what it means to be true to yourself while everything falls apart.Veil is available for preorder on Kindle and will launch in all formats on May 20th.
+But success depends on facing the grief that has come to define her life, and rediscovering friendship, family, and what it means to be true to yourself while everything falls apart.Veil is available for preorder and will launch in all formats on May 20th.

 Andrew Liptak interviewed me about what inspired the book for his excellent science fiction newsletter: